A 12 Diet Cokes-a-day habit like Trump's is worth changing

 Looking at long-term studies in humans, Swithers noted, the results indicate that people who report drinking artificially sweetened beverages end up at higher risk than non-diet soda drinkers for lots of negative outcomes, including type 2 diabetes, hypertension and stroke, as well as dementia.

-A Boston University School of Medicine study from earlier this year found that people who reported drinking at least one can of an artificially sweetened soft drink each day were almost three times as likely to have a stroke caused by a blood clot compared to those who avoided these diet beverages.
+A Boston University School of Medicine study from this year found that people who reported drinking at least one can of an artificially sweetened soft drink each day were almost three times as likely to have a stroke caused by a blood clot, compared with those who avoided these diet beverages.

 One-a-day diet soda drinkers were nearly three times as likely as those who never drink diet soda to be diagnosed with dementia, as well, the researchers found.

-Another recent study looked at the relationship between drinking diet soda and long-term waist circumference change among people 65 years and older.
-The University of Texas Health Science Center researchers found drinking diet soda was associated with escalating abdominal obesity, which in turn leads to an increased risk of heart disease.
+Another recent study looked at the relationship between drinking diet soda and long-term waist circumference change among people 65 and older.
+The University of Texas Health Science Center researchers found that drinking diet soda was associated with escalating abdominal obesity, which in turn leads to an increased risk of heart disease.

 Smiles may also become less attractive for those who drink too much diet soda.
-One study found both the regular and diet versions of cola beverages caused the same amount of tooth enamel dissolution, which leads to enamel erosion.
+One study found that both the regular and diet versions of cola beverages caused the same amount of tooth enamel dissolution, which leads to enamel erosion.
 "Diet sodas contain acids, which could contribute to tooth erosion," said Lisa Drayer, a nutritionist and contributor to CNN.

 Additionally, a study published in the American Journal of Clinical Nutrition found an increased risk of type 2 diabetes among women who drank more than 20 ounces -- less than two cans -- of artificially sweetened beverages each week.